cutting-dsa/karuna-pages/README.md

 # karuna-pages
-This is the repository for the project that allows a listing to ask questions and receive help from general public.
+This is the repository for the project that allows a review to ask questions and receive help from general public.
 Companies can also register and get reviews from the users

 ## Requirements